-Previous CONCEPT_CLASS Version 5 CONCEPT_CLASS_ID

-Pharmacokinetics PK

-Pharmacologic Class Pharmacologic Class

-Physical force Physical Force

-Physical object Physical Object
+Version 5 CONCEPT\CLASS\ID $\mathbf{PK}$ Pharmacologic Class Physical Force Physical Object Physiologic Effect Place of Service

-Physiologic Effect Physiologic Effect

-Place of Service Place of Service

 Preferred Term PT

 Procedure Procedure

 Procedure Occurrence Type Procedure Occur Type

 Qualifier value Qualifier Value

 Race Race

 Record artifact Record Artifact

 Revenue Code Revenue Code

 Sex Gender

 Social context Social Context

 Special concept Special Concept

 Specimen Specimen

 Staging and scales Staging / Scales

-Standardized MedDRA Query SMQ
+Standardized MedDRA Query $\operatorname{SMQ}$

 Substance Substance

-System Organ Class SOC
+System Organ Class $\operatorname{SOC}$

 Therapeutic Class Therapeutic Class

 UCUM Unit

 UCUM Canonical Canonical Unit

 UCUM Custom Unit

 UCUM Standard Unit

 Undefined Undefined

 UNKNOWN Undefined

 VA Class Drug Class

 VA Drug Interaction Drug Interaction

 VA Product Drug Product

 Visit Visit

 Visit Type Visit Type

-4.5 CONCEPT_RELATIONSHIP
+CONCEPT\RELATIONSHIP 4.5

-The CONCEPT_RELATIONSHIP table contains records that define direct relationships between any two Concepts and the nature or type of the relationship.
+The CONCEPT\RELATIONSHIP table contains records that define direct relationships between any two Concepts and the nature or type of the relationship.
 Each type of a relationship is defined in the RELATIONSHIP table.

 Field Required Type Description concept_id_1 Yes integer A foreign key to a Concept in the CONCEPT table associated with the relationship.
-Relationships are directional, and this field ${\rm concept_id_2}$ Yes integer represents the source concept designation.
-A foreign key to a Concept in the CONCEPT table associated with the relationship.
-Relationships are directional, and this field represents the destination concept designation.
+Relationships are directional, and this field concept_id_2 Yes integer represents the source concept designation.
+A foreign key to a Concept in the CONCEPT table associated with the relationship Relationships are directional, and this field represents the destination concept designation.

-Field Required Type Description relationship_id Yes varchar(20) A unique identifier to the type or nature of the Relationship as defined in the RELATIONSHIP table. $valid_start_date$ Yes date The date when the instance of the Concept Relationship is first recorded. valid_end_date Yes date The date when the Concept Relationship became invalid because it was deleted or superseded (updated) by a new relationship.
+Field Required Type Description relationship_id Yes varchar(20) A unique identifier to the type or nature of the Relationship as defined in the RELATIONSHIP table. valid_start_date Yes date The date when the instance of the Concept Relationship is first recorded. valid_end_date Yes date The date when the Concept Relationship became invalid because it was deleted or superseded (updated) by a new relationship.
 Default value is 31-Dec-2099. invalid_reason No varchar(1) Reason the relationship was invalidated.
 Possible values are 'D' (deleted), 'U' (replaced with an update) or NULL when valid_end_date has the default value.

-- Relationships can generally be classified as hierarchical (parent-child) or non-hierarchical (lateral). - All Relationships are directional, and each Concept Relationship is represented twice symmetrically within the CONCEPT_RELATIONSHIP table.
-For example, the two SNOMED concepts of 'Acute myocardial infarction of the anterior wall' and 'Acute myocardial infarction' have two Concept Relationships: 1- 'Acute myocardial infarction of the anterior wall' 'Is a' 'Acute myocardial infarction', and 2- 'Acute myocardial infarction' 'Subsumes' 'Acute myocardial infarction of the anterior wall'. - There is one record for each Concept Relationship connecting the same Concepts with the same relationship id. - Since all Concept Relationships exist with their mirror image (concept_id_1 and concept_id_2 swapped, and the relationship_id replaced by the reverse_relationship_id from the RELATIONSHIP table), it is not necessary to query for the existence of a relationship both in the concept_id_1 and concept_id_2 fields. - Concept Relationships define direct relationships between Concepts.
+- Relationships can generally be classified as hierarchical (parent-child) or non-hierarchical (lateral). - All Relationships are directional, and each Concept Relationship is represented twice symmetrically within the CONCEPT\RELATIONSHIP table.
+For example, the two SNOMED concepts of 'Acute myocardial infarction of the anterior wall' and 'Acute myocardial infarction' have two Concept Relationships: 1- 'Acute myocardial infarction of the anterior wall' 'Is a' 'Acute myocardial infarction', and 2- 'Acute myocardial infarction' 'Subsumes' 'Acute myocardial infarction of the anterior wall'. - There is one record for each Concept Relationship connecting the same Concepts with the same relationship\id. - Since all Concept Relationships exist with their mirror image (concept\id\1 and concept\id\2 swapped, and the relationship\id replaced by the reverse\relationship\id from the RELATIONSHIP table), it is not necessary to query for the existence of a relationship both in the concept\id\1 and concept\id\2 fields. - Concept Relationships define direct relationships between Concepts.
 Indirect relationships through 3rd Concepts are not captured in this table.
-However, the CONCEPT_ANCESTOR table does this for hierarchical relationships over several "generations" of direct relationships. - In previous versions of the CDM, the relationship_id used to be a numerical identifier.
+However, the CONCEPT\ANCESTOR table does this for hierachical relationships over several "generations" of direct relationships. - In previous versions of the CDM, the relationship\id used to be a numerical identifier.
 See the RELATIONSHIP table.